Header logo

 Every time you miss a deadline, you’ll receive a penalty point.
 And when you reach a set limit, you’ll be issued with a £200 fine.

-• Monthly submissions: 5-point penalty limit
+• Monthly submissions (VAT only): 5-point penalty limit

 • Quarterly submissions: 4-point penalty limit